Refined Swampland conjecture in deformed Starobinsky gravity: Introduction

-Very recently, the “refined” version of the swampland conjecture has been suggested \cite{Garg:2018reu,Ooguri:2018wrx}.
-It was found that the refined conjecture imposes a slightly weaker criterion on the scalar field potential in inflation, and is consistent with the existence of a tachyonic instability.
-In light of the refined swampland conjecture, a scalar field potential associated with a self-consistent UV-complete effective field theory must satisfy one of the two conditions: \ba \Bigg(M_{P}\frac{|U'|}{๊U}\gtrsim c\Bigg)\quad{\rm or}\quad \Bigg(M^{2}_{P}\frac{|U''|}{๊U}\lesssim-c'\Bigg) \ea where $c$ and $c'$ are constants of order unity.
 In the present work, we consider the implications of this slightly weaker constraint on a deformation of Starobinsky gravity.
 It is worth noting that a different model of deformed Starobinsky inflation was so far studied in Ref.\cite{Sebastiani:2013eqa}, while log corrections to $R^{2}$ gravity were investigated in Ref.\cite{Myrzakulov:2014hca,Bamba:2014jia}.
 Regarding the refined version, there exist relevant discussions of general constraints on inflation and other cosmological/astrophysical models, see Refs.\cite{Kinney:2018kew,Haque:2019prw,Andriot:2018mav,Fukuda:2018haz,Garg:2018zdg, Park:2018fuj,Schimmrigk:2018gch,Cheong:2018udx, Chiang:2018lqx}.

 This paper is organized as follows.
 In Sec.\ref{sec2}, we present a summary of deformed Starobinsky gravity by following the work proposed by Ref.\cite{Codello:2014sua}.
 Here we linearize the action by introducing an auxiliary field method.
 We use the conformal transformations in order to transform the theory in the Jordan frame to the Einstein frame.
 The above transformation connects both theories and allows us to rewrite the action in terms of a propagating scalar field minimally coupled to gravity.
-Sec.\ref{swa} is devoted to discuss the theoretical viability of deformed Starobinky gravity in light of the recent refined Swampland conjectures.
-Here we will constrain the model parameters using the conjecture.
+Sec.\ref{swa} is devoted to discuss the theoretical viability of deformed Starobinky gravity in light of the refined Swampland conjectures.
+We further discuss the refined Swampland criteria in deformed Starobinsky gravity in Sec.\ref{ref}.
 Our conclusions are reported in the last section.